 Mix up some wine with club soda or diet citrus soda, add a splash of low-cal juice (think cranberry), and a pretty piece of fruit, like a raspberry.
-Give it a festive name, and it's a win for you and your guests.
+Give it a catchy name, and you’ll have a festive drink that won’t derail anyone’s diet.

-2. Set out only teeny-tiny plates.
-That way, your guests can’t possibly load up with piles and piles of food; it’s just not physically possible, says Amy Jamieson-Petonic, registered dietitian and president of Nutrition Today with Amy J.
+2. Use only teeny-tiny plates.
+Your guests can’t load up with piles of food if it’s not physically possible, says dietitian Amy Jamieson-Petonic, president of Nutrition Today with Amy J.

-Throwing a dinner party?
-Go old school.
-Use 8-inch plates.
+Giving a dinner party?
+Set out 8-inch plates.
 “The holidays are a great time to use that vintage china, since plates used to be much smaller!”
 Jamieson-Petonic says.

 3. Skip the chips, scale back the dips.
-Make vegetables -- not chips -- the star of your tablescape by cutting them into fun shapes or offering them on skewers.
-“Not only will the water content of the veggies start to make guests feel full, all that chewing will slow them down,” Thayer says.
-Just make sure you don't derail healthy effects of eating veggies by providing high-fat, high-calorie dips for appetizers.
+Make vegetables the star of your tablescape by cutting them into fun shapes or offering them on skewers.
+“Not only will the water content of the veggies start to make guests feel full -- all that chewing will slow them down,” Thayer says.
+Just don't add high-fat, high-calorie dips.

 4. Create a food-free zone.
-If your party isn't a seated meal, serve food in one room only, leaving the rest of your home free for socializing.
+Serve food in one room only, leaving the rest of your home free for socializing.

 5. Serving protein?
 Go lean.
 Consider fish or turkey for your main dish.
-Both are lean sources of protein that can easily carry a feast.
 If you opt for turkey, be sure to avoid skin.
 And choose a low-fat cooking method.
 Roast it on a rack, Thayer says, and the majority of the fat just drips away.

 6. Bring on the beans.
-Beans are chock-full of fiber and plant protein and can help guests fill up fast, Jamieson-Petonic says.
-Instead of cooking them with meat, which ups the fat content and drives away vegetarians, Thayer suggests using liquid smoke -- look for it in the grocery store near the barbecue sauce -- to infuse beans with a deep, almost meaty flavor.
+Beans are chock-full of fiber and plant protein.
+Instead of cooking them with meat, which ups the fat content and drives away vegetarians, Thayer suggests using liquid smoke, which you can find in the grocery store near the barbecue sauce.